 Lady Betty Afternoon Tea at Bettys Cafe Tea Rooms

+We heard about Lady Betty Afternoon tea long before we saw, smelt or tasted its delights.
 Bettys Cafe Tea Rooms are a legend in the North of England.
-And although we live relatively close to Harrogate, home of the original Bettys, we’ve never experienced one of her afternoon teas.
 So when our sponsored Days Inn Days Out Road Trip took us to Wetherby, we booked a luxury Lady Betty afternoon tea in the Imperial Room, to get some lazy Sunday afternoon scone action.
-It’s a quintessentially British experience…
+Here’s our review of this quintessentially British experience.

 “Welcome to Bettys.
 You’ve booked a table for five?
 I’ll show you to your seat.”

 We follow a uniformed waitress around a hen party decked out in pink.
 We pass windows with a pretty view of The Stray; 200 acres of grassland filled with floral artistry, before being seated at a linen covered table near the centre of the room.
-Our waitress is Gemini who asks if we want champagne with our meal and gives the children their very own menu.
+Our waitress is Gemini (how cool is that name?) who asks if we want champagne with our meal and gives the children their very own menu.

 Empire of the north